equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 The up arrow key will iterate through previous commands, which is faster than typing them out.

 We can also assign values to variables.
-Unlike some other languages, Python is untyped, it decides what the best type for the variable based on the data provided.
+Unlike some other languages, variables in Python are untyped, the interpreter decides what the best type for the variable based on the data provided.

 ```python
 an_int = 2